 Not everything went smoothly in the beginning.
 Just as I was about to set off, a hurricane struck, and flooded the old RV I had bought to take with me on the road.
 So I set off instead in the fall of 2016 in my fully paid off Hyundai Elantra hatchback, with everything I needed packed in my trunk.

 First, I went to a truck stop and bought a map of the U.S., along with those colored tabs they put on legal documents to mark where to sign.
 I posted a picture of the map on Facebook and asked my friends whether any of them wanted me to come visit.
-I started filling up my map with flags and began a blog, Muffy on the Move, to chronicle my journey.
+I started filling up my map with flags and began a blog to chronicle my journey.

 Over the next year, my travels took me to more than 20 concerts in 8 states, including seeing Lady Gaga and Cher in Las Vegas; I sampled restaurants in countless cities; and I sent more than 300 postcards from the places I visited, some to strangers from around the world who followed me online and sent me their addresses.
 I crashed with friends, friends of friends, and stayed in affordable hotels and Airbnbs.
 I also made many new, hospitable friends along the way.